The Beginner’s Guide to Homeschooling- Everything You Need To Start Homeschooling Today

 Play games, watch movies, go on field trips.
 Remember learning takes place wherever you want it to, whenever you want.
 Plus, homeschool moms need to have fun too, not just the kids.

 Never, I repeat, never compare your children, yourself, or your homeschool journey to other homeschool moms.
 You, your children, your reasons, your journey are all unique.

 This year we have moved to a year-round schedule to allow for more breaks.
 We found this worked better for our family.
 Between our new addition and endless appointments having more flexibility to have days off (not really a day off for mama) helps to minimize our burnout.
 Take those breaks!
 You will need them.

 Make sure you pin this image so you can find it later!

 How Much Does Homeschooling Cost?

 Homeschooling can cost as little or as much as you want or can afford to spend.
-You can homeschool for close to nothing buy using free sites like Khan Academy or Easy Peasy All In One Homeschool.
+You can homeschool for free or close to nothing by using free sites like Khan Academy or Easy Peasy All In One Homeschool.
 On the other hand, you can spend several hundred to thousands of dollars depending on the number of children you have and the type of curriculum you choose.